 The user inputs an ENS name into an input field: This will be described in greater detail in the next chapter that discusses input field resolution.

-In other high-risk situations: These are situations where the user wants to confirm who a given user/address is, or if you notice that your users keep clicking ENS names because they want to see the Ethereum address in the pop-up, then you could substitute the simple version (only the ENS domain) with one that displays both the domain and the address.
+In other high-risk situations: These are situations where the user wants to confirm who a given user/address is, or if you notice that your users keep clicking ENS names because they want to see the Ethereum address in the pop-up, then you could substitute the simple version (only the ENS name) with one that displays both the name and the address.

 Input fields where a user is supposed to insert Ethereum addresses should also accept and resolve ENS names.
 These inputs indicate that the user wants to interact with another user's Ethereum address or contract.